monacca1/nuggit/README.md

 - example
   - `nuggit_branch_delete_merged.pl JIRA-XYZ`
 - TO DO - fold this into another nuggut commmand, i.e. `nuggit branch -d <branch name>`
+- TO DO - add verification to make sure that the branch has been merged in across all submodules.
+In other words, make sure that there are not commits that are not in common with master (?)
+Do a pull of default and the branch in order to be sure that this is true on the remote too

 ### nuggit checkout